 You might think that a blazer is too far for you in your sewing journey, but as far as blazers go, the Metra blazer is not too complex, nor does it have 1000 pattern pieces.
 It’s designed for knit fabric and it’s unlined.

-In this post, you can see my two versions, once as per the pattern with all the bells and whistles and the other, simplified and faster to sew.
+In this post, you can see my 4 versions, once as per the pattern with all the bells and whistles and the other, simplified and faster to sew.

-The Metra Blazer is 40% OFF, along with all the other patterns, through the 22nd of October 2021.
+The Metra Blazer is $5 only 3rd of February 2023.
 Get yours HERE with my affiliate link if my sewing content inspires and helps you with your own sewing.
 Thank you!

 Features of the Metra